 - Anthropogenic impacts on the system of the atmosphere - biosphere, numerical simulation and forecasting of weather and climate including data assimilation and verification,

 - Material cycles of micro-elements that are meteorologically significant and environmentally relevant, including water with dispersions, sources, depressions, transports, phase changes, chemical and photochemical reactions.

-The study and examination regulations for the Master's degree program in Meteorology are only available in German.
-They can be accessed via the German website.
+Study and examination regulations for the Master of Science degree program in Physics are currently only available in German.
+They may be found on the Faculty's German website.

 Master's Examination and Academic Degree